In which career can you have the biggest positive impact on the world?

 To mitigate these risks, what’s most needed at a high-level is people able to develop strategy and policy proposals, and work with governments to aid their implementation.
 We call this path “biorisk strategy and policy research”.
 We can further divide this into an academic and a government path, as follows.

 Another option is to work in academia.
 This involves developing a relevant area of expertise, such as synthetic biology, genetics, public health, epidemiology, international relations, security studies and political science.
-Note that it’s possible, and perhaps even beneficial, to start by studying a quantitative subject (sometimes even to graduate level), and then switch into biology later.
+Note that it’s possible, and at times beneficial, to start by studying a quantitative subject (sometimes even to graduate level), and then switch into biology later.
 Quantitative skills are in-demand in biology and give you better back-up options.

 Once you’ve completed training, you could: do research on directly useful technical questions, such as how to create broad-spectrum diagnostics or rapidly deploy vaccines; do research on strategic questions, such as how dangerous technologies should be controlled; or you could advise policy-makers and other groups on the issues.
 A top research centre to aim to work at is the Center for International Security and Cooperation at Stanford.